 Maersk is putting its efforts towards solving problems specific to maritime transport, as it calls for different solutions than automotive, rail and aviation.
 The yet to come electric truck is expected to be able to carry max 2 TEU and is projected to run 800km per charging.
 In comparison, a container vessel carrying thousands of TEU sailing from Panama to Rotterdam makes around 8800km.
 With short battery durability and no charging points along the route, innovative developments are imperative.

 Given the 20-25-year life time of a vessel, it is now time to join forces and start developing the new type of vessels that will be crossing the seas in 2050.

 “The next 5-10 years are going to be crucial.
 We will invest significant resources for innovation and fleet technology to improve the technical and financial viability of decarbonised solutions.
-Over the last four years, we have invested around USD 1bn and engaged 50+ engineers each year in developing and deploying energy efficient solutions.
-Going forward we cannot do this alone” adds Søren Toft.
+Over the last four years, we have invested around USD 1bn and engaged 50+ engineers each year in developing and deploying energy efficient solutions,” adds Søren Toft.

 Research & Development is key to take the industry away from today’s fossil based technology and by setting this ambitious target, Maersk hopes to generate a pull towards researchers, technology developers, investors, cargo owners and legislators that will activate strong industry involvement, co-development, and sponsorship of sustainable solutions that we are yet to see in the maritime industry.

-  In 2019, Maersk is planning to initiate open and collaborative dialogue with all possible parties to tackle together one of the most important issues in the world; the climate change.
+In 2019, Maersk is planning to initiate open and collaborative dialogue with all possible parties to tackle together the number one sustainability issue in the world; the climate change.